jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

   the terminal still shows passing tests

-* I can also make ``get_hour`` use the same variable name instead of a new one for each step of the process
+* which means I can play around and do things like make ``get_hour`` use the same variable name instead of a new one for each step of the process

   .. code-block:: python